-Aggressive Criminal Defense of Sale of Drug Paraphernalia Charges in Arlington, Caroline, Culpeper, Fredericksburg, Hanover, Richmond, Spotsylvania, and surrounding Counties
+Aggressive Criminal Defense of Sale of Drug Paraphernalia Charges in Caroline, Culpeper, Fredericksburg, Hanover, Richmond, Spotsylvania, and surrounding Counties

 What is Sale of Drug Paraphernalia?